plotly/graphing-library-docs/_posts/plotly_js/guides/whats-new-in-v4/2026-07-20-whats-new-in-v4.md

 An axis that overlays another axis (`layout.xaxis2.overlaying: 'x'`, `layout.yaxis2.overlaying: 'y'`, etc.) now defaults its `tickmode` to `'sync'` instead of `'auto'`.
-The overlay axis draws tick marks and gridlines at the same positions as its base axis, computing labels to match — rather than picking its own auto-fit tick positions.
+The overlay axis draws tick marks and gridlines at the same positions as its base axis, computing labels to match, rather than picking its own auto-fit tick positions.

 In v3 the two axes drew independent auto-tick grids, producing staggered